nmemranhussain/simple_multi_regression_in_R/README.md

 2. Predict streaming hours based on **Number of Children** only
 3. Predict streaming hours based on **Subscription History** only
 4. Combined model to predict streaming hours using **Income**, **Number of Children** and **Subscription History** altogether
+5. We want to assess the overall model fit, the individual contributions of predictors and to identify the most influential predictors to refine the model for optimal performance,

 ## Methodology
 - Simple Linear Regression models are developed for each individual predictor.
 - Multiple Regression is used to evaluate the combined influence of all predictors.
-- To assess the overall model fit, the individual contributions of predictors and to identify the most influential predictors to refine the model for optimal performance, both the coefficient of determination (R²) and the coefficient of partial determination (CPD) are calculated.
+- The **coefficient of determination (R²)**, the **coefficient of partial determination (CPD)** and the **P-value** are calculated to understand insight.
 - All results are reported with a minimum precision of four decimal places, using an alpha level of .05 for statistical tests.

 ## Key Findings